tensorflow/gnn/tensorflow_gnn/docs/guide/runner.md

 A `Trainer` provides any training and validation loops.
 These may be uses of `tf.keras.Model.fit` or arbitrary custom training loops.
-The `Trainer` provides accesors to training properties (like its `tf.distribute.Strategy` and `model_dir`) and is expected to return a trained `tf.keras.Model`.
+The `Trainer` provides accessors to training properties (like its `tf.distribute.Strategy` and `model_dir`) and is expected to return a trained `tf.keras.Model`.
 A version of the Keras `fit` training loop is provided with extra functionality (like performing validation more than once per epoch):